 Restorative Practices (RP)

-Why is AACPS Going Restorative?
+Why is AACPS Restorative?

 Students cannot learn if they are not in school.
 Restorative Practices help keep students in school by increasing connections between all members of the school community and decreasing referrals, suspensions, and dropout rates.